-Coronavirus cases rise in UAE and Qatar: ministries
+Coronavirus cases rise in UAE, Kuwait and Qatar: ministries

 Kuwait has suspended flights to and from Egypt, Lebanon, Syria, Bangladesh, the Philippines, India and Sri Lanka for a week, and has banned the entry of foreigners who have been to those countries in the past two weeks.

-Reporting by Hesham Abdul Khalek and Nayera Abdallah, writing by Alexander Cornwell; Editing by Andrew Heavens
+Reporting by Hesham Abdul Khalek and Nayera Abdallah, writing by Alexander Cornwell; Editing by Andrew Heavens and Alison Williams